-- 1) Candidates retain the copyrights of their dissertation even after they are made publicly available online. - 2) If the copyright of the candidate's work is held by a third party (eg. a publisher or academic society) the candidate must obtain permission to upload the dissertation by the copyright holder. - 3) If information from interviews or surveys is included in the dissertation, candidates should make sure they handle all personal information appropriately and gain informed consent in writing regarding information used. - 4) APU does not prepare hard copies of dissertations for students.
-Please contact the Co-op or other company to discuss printing options.
+- 1) Candidates retain the copyrights of their dissertation even after they are made publicly available online. - 2) If the copyright of the candidate's work is held by a third party (e.g. a publisher or academic society) the candidate must obtain permission to upload the dissertation by the copyright holder. - 3) If information from interviews or surveys is included in the dissertation, candidates should make sure they handle all personal information appropriately and gain informed consent in writing regarding information used.